 Cones work best in light and are the ones behind the color distinction.
 Their absence or presence determines the severity of color blindness.
 The human eye has three types of cones responsible for different functions.
 The S-cones help you see the color blue, the M-cones decode green, and the L-cones reveal red.

 Color blindness can be either acquired or inherited.
 The S, M, and L cones are mainly acquired.
 Whether inherited or acquired, color blindness occurs due to inefficiencies in the photoreceptors.

 A defect in the genes that pass down cone function from the parent to the child causes inherited color blindness.
 This is why you will find one family where almost everyone has color blindness.

-Tetrachromacy is present in about 12 percent of the women in the world, which gives them full color spectrum.
+Tetrachromacy is present in about 12 percent of the women in the world, which gives them a full-color spectrum.
 This population has a fourth cone that enables them to view more colors than anyone else.

 Also known as achromatopsia, this color blindness affects only one out of 33,000 people.
-Individuals in this category don’t see any bright colors, and everything reveals to them as black and white.
+Individuals in this category don’t see any bright colors, and everything reveals to them is black and white.

 Most color inabilities fall under this category because most individuals have defects with red, green, or yellow photoreceptors.
 Here is a breakdown of each category: